 The first step in getting treatment for PTSD is to seek help at a trauma therapy program in Houston.
 You can meet with a therapist to discuss your situation and look at the treatment options available to you.
 If you have an addiction, then you can also look at treatment for a full recovery.

-If you need help for trauma and addiction, then contact Serenity House Detox today.
+If you need help with trauma and addiction, then contact Serenity House Detox & Recovery today.
 We offer trauma therapy techniques, as well as detox, rehab, and long-term support.
 To learn more, call us at 866.516.8356.
 We are here to help you overcome trauma and lead a happier, healthier life.